Ja-Tar/TeamMG/README.md

 # TeamMG
-TeamMG is simple plugin that is proxy for `/team` command.
+TeamMG is simple plugin that is a gui version of `/team` command.

 > [!Warning]
 > It's not finished!
 It lacks a lot of features!